Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/New-AMDateInput.md

 ```

 ## DESCRIPTION
-Creates an Input.Date element that allows users to select a date from a calendar interface.
+The `New-AMDateInput` function creates an Input.Date element that allows users to select a date from a calendar interface.
-Date inputs are used when you need to collect a specific date from users, such as
+Date inputs are used when you need to collect a specific date from users, such as for scheduling events, setting deadlines,
-for scheduling events, setting deadlines, or specifying birthdates.
+or specifying birthdates.

+The date input supports optional default values, placeholder text, and restrictions on the selectable date range
+using minimum and maximum date parameters.

 ## EXAMPLES